Web Development vs Web Design – What's the Difference and Which Do You Need?

 RelationshipCreates the blueprintBrings the blueprint to life

 Pricing depends on experience and project complexity.
-Here are realistic ranges for 2026.
+Realistic ranges for 2026:

 Web design (5–10 page business site)$1,200 – $4,000